Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 \subsection{Overall end-to-end interaction}

-\Cref{fig:arch-ee-interaction} provides an overview of the end-to-end interaction of the system proposal, from the features the end-user (developer of vehicular services) can expect to see up to the configuration of the necessary hardware for the services to be run while fulfilling their requirements.
+\Cref{fig:arch-ee-interaction} provides an overview of the end-to-end interaction of the proposed system, covering everything from the features available to the end-user to the configuration of the required hardware needed to run the services and meet their requirements.

-The system to be researched orchestrate the service deployment, execution and evaluation of intra- and inter- vehicular services.
+Our vision includes a system that manages service deployment, execution and evaluation of intra- and inter- vehicular services.
 Services can be associated with domains, that define not only requirements but the universe of information the service can subscribe.
-Service developers define a service descriptor (an example is detailed in~\cref{listing:arch-use-case-service descriptor}) to describe the main service characteristics.
-This set of requirements is used by the orchestrator to configure and dispatch the services to the appropriated hypervisor in the appropriated \acp{ecu} and configure the \textit{datapath}, \ie the network and data layer resources required for the service to communicate with others.
+Service developers define a service descriptor (an example of the current vision for its structure is detailed in listing~\ref{listing:arch-use-case-service descriptor}) to describe the main service characteristics.
+This set of requirements is used to configure and dispatch the services to the appropriated orchestrator in the appropriated \acp{ecu} and configure the \textit{datapath}, \ie the network and data layer resources required for the service to communicate with others.

-Services must be deployed by the orchestrator which must decide the best node(s) for the service characteristics — automatically, manually, or based on criteria (\eg specifications, time, energy, cost), and ensure latency bounds for the deployment of the service and for the exchange of messages between them if the service descriptor (potential example on~\cref{listing:arch-use-case-service descriptor}) requires criticality and/or \ac{qos} levels on the data exchange.
-The orchestrator is the module responsible for a) evaluating the nodes on the match between the service characteristics and the node characteristics, and b) dispatching the configurations to the $N$ nodes best fulfilling the service characteristics.
+Services must be deployed by the controller which must decide the best node(s) for the service characteristics, either automatically, manually, or based on criteria (\eg time, energy, cost).
+The controller must further ensure latency bounds for the deployment of the service and for the exchange of messages between them if the service descriptor requires criticality and/or \ac{qos} levels on the data exchange and processing.
+The controller is the module responsible for a) evaluating the nodes on the match between the service characteristics and the node characteristics, and b) dispatching the configurations to the $N$ nodes best fulfilling the service characteristics.
 Receiving as input both the service descriptor and the node characteristics, the algorithm outputs a score to each node and if the node may be used or not (to support requirements that \textbf{must} be fulfilled).